Greg Unwin

 Mohammed v Islam [2024] 4 W.L.R.
 88 – Appeal before Lady Chief Justice; whether long fraud trial should continue with judge alone following jury tampering.

 R v Dabycharun [2022] R.T.R.
-25 – Appeal concerning bad character gateways and lies direction.
+25 – Bad character gateways and lies directions.

-R v Jordan Smith [2019] EWCA Crim 1151 – Extent to which prosecution may undermine its own witnesses.
+R v Smith (Jordan) [2019] EWCA Crim 1151 – Extent to which prosecution may undermine its own witnesses.

 R v Onyeagucha [2018] EWCA Crim 2960 – Successful appeal against life sentence for repeated stabbing.